serengil/LightPHE/README.md

 ### On-Prem Encryption

-This Python code snippet demonstrates how to generate a private-public key pair using the Paillier cryptosystem via the LightPHE library.
-First, an instance of the LightPHE class is created with the Paillier algorithm.
-Then, the public key is exported and saved to a file named "public.txt" to build the same cryptosystem with only public key in the cloud side later.
-The code defines two plaintext values, m1 and m2, respectively.
-These plaintext values are encrypted to generate ciphertexts c1 and c2 using the public key.
-Finally, the ciphertexts c1 and c2 are prepared to be sent to a cloud system for secure processing or storage.
+This code snippet illustrates how to generate a random public-private key pair using the Paillier and encrypt a plaintext pair.
+The resulting ciphertext pair, c1 and c2, along with the public key, is then sent from the on-premises environment to the cloud.

 ```python
 # generate private-public key pair